 - 1. The recommendations (decision of violation, and penalty if required) of the Review Panel shall be submitted in writing by the Chair to the Dean of the Graduate School (or designee) for review and decision. - 2.
 No penalty shall be announced until an official decision has been rendered by the Dean of the Graduate School (or designee). - 3.
 The official decision of the Dean of the Graduate School (or designee) shall be transmitted in writing to the referred, the referrer, and the course instructor (or major professor for a research-related violation).

-- The referred shall also be notified of the right to appeal the decision. - 4.
+The referred shall also be notified of the right to appeal the decision.
+The Research Integrity Office's finding of responsibility for research misconduct is appealable to the President of the University. - 4.
 When the Review Panel's recommendation is not accepted by the Dean (or designee), the Panel shall be notified of the final decision of the Dean (or designee).